 However, once he got a new teacher, he started acting out at school.
 Everyone was puzzled as to why until Dr. Perry met Sam’s father.
 He wore a strong Old Spice cologne, the very same scent Sam’s teacher wore.
 Suddenly it clicked— the aroma of the cologne was triggering old, terrifying memories for Sam.
 Once the teacher changed the cologne, the behavior stopped.

 If we want to understand trauma, we need to ask: What happened to you, specifically when you were very young?
-Deciphering your own personal codebook will help you understand the defense strategies you may have developed to keep yourself safe.

 Lesson 2: Learning regulation strategies can help you heal from trauma.

+What helps us not ignore the signals when we’re out of balance?
+Positive regulation strategies.
 Everyone’s brain has a self-regulation system of core regulatory networks, or CRNs for short.
 Their purpose is to keep us balanced.
 When a caregiver responds consistently to a baby’s needs, his CRNs become resilient, and a child becomes able to regulate himself as he becomes older.

 But if the caregivers are neglectful or abusive, the child’s CRNs become impaired, also known as dysregulated.
-This makes the child’s stress responses become sensitized, meaning he will always be looking out for threats and will panic easily.
+This makes the child’s stress responses become sensitized, meaning he will always be looking out for threats and panic easily.
 Neglectful caregivers make a child associate people with disappointment, meaning they struggle to build and maintain human connections.